 What devices do you need for a flexible office?

-Adopting new modes of working means finding the right hardware for the task in hand
+Adopting new modes of working means finding the right hardware for the task at hand

 In the flexible office, the laptop becomes the go-to computer.
 They're affordable, reliable, powerful and robust, with a variety of screen sizes giving you options for different types of workers and their differing requirements.
-As size goes up, easy portability goes down, but they compensate for that by offering increased usability and having the kind of screen that can handle more complex tasks.
+As their size increases, ease of portability goes down, but they compensate for that by offering increased usability and performance.

-For some teams, laptops may not be the best option if they need to run demanding native applications.
-However, laptops also have the connectivity to work with external screens and peripherals, so shouldn't be counted out - even for the most advanced power users.
+Laptops are an increasingly popular choice for organisations whose employees are working from home right now or usually spend a lot of their time on the move.
+While they might not seem like the best option for teams who need to run demanding native applications, the latest in enterprise laptops can generally handle pretty impressive workloads.
+They also have the connectivity to work with external screens and peripherals, so shouldn't be counted out - even for the most advanced power users.

-2-in-1 devices and Pro-level tablets with detachable keyboards suit a wide variety of users, giving you a great balance of extreme portability, long battery life, the choice of traditional or touch and pen-driven interfaces, and enough power to be seriously productive.
-They're ideal for road warriors and travelling executives, but also great for hotdesking and agile working practices.
+2-in-1 devices and pro-level tablets with detachable keyboards suit a wide variety of users, giving you a great balance of extreme portability, long battery life, the choice of traditional or touch and pen-driven interfaces, and enough power to be seriously productive.

 While smaller screens and form factors can limit applications, many still have either built-in connectivity or docking options to support peripherals and a bigger screen.